 The park is open every day of the year, sunrise to sunset.
 Day use areas close at dusk.

 The park office is open specific hours.
 The beach, overnight areas, and other areas are open specific seasons and hours.
 Contact the park office for facility seasons and hours.

 online reservations or call toll-free 888-PA-PARKS (888-727-2757), from 7:00 A.M. to 5:00 P.M., Monday to Saturday.

 The park is in Union County on PA 192, 18 miles west of Lewisburg.

 Interactive GIS Map has turn-by-turn driving directions to the park office from the Park Information Window.

 Please note that the background maps are maintained by a variety of public sources and driving directions usually go to the nearest large road.

-Raymond B. Winter State Park offers a wide variety of environmental education and interpretive programs on a year round basis.
+Raymond B. Winter State Park offers a wide variety of environmental education programs from April to October.
 Through hands-on activities, guided walks, and programs, participants gain appreciation, understanding, and develop a sense of stewardship toward the natural and cultural resources.

 Curriculum-based environmental education programs are available to schools, youth organizations, and homeschool associations.
 Group programs must be scheduled in advance by calling the park office.
 Popular topics for students include: